GLOBAL MARKETS-Stocks choppy, Kiwi soars after rate cut

 broader list of world currencies the PBOC monitors.

-rally and while the general opinion seems to be that the Chinese
+the rally and while the general opinion seems to be that the

 Tokyo-Mitsubishi UFJ's east Asia head of global markets